chromium/chromium/tools/metrics/histograms/README.md

 ### Timing Histograms

-You can easily emit a time duration (time delta) using UMA_HISTOGRAM_TIMES, UMA_HISTOGRAM_MEDIUM_TIMES, UMA_HISTOGRAM_LONG_TIMES macros, and their friends, as well as helpers like SCOPED_UMA_HISTOGRAM_TIMER.
+You can easily emit a time duration (time delta) using base::UmaHistogramTimes, base::UmaHistogramMediumTimes, base::UmaHistogramLongTimes, and their friends.
+For the critical path, UMA_HISTOGRAM_TIMES, UMA_HISTOGRAM_MEDIUM_TIMES,
+UMA_HISTOGRAM_LONG_TIMES macros, and their friends, as well as helpers like SCOPED_UMA_HISTOGRAM_TIMER are also available.
 Many timing histograms are used for performance monitoring; if this is the case for you, please read [this document about how to structure timing histograms to make them more useful and